 On-demand warehousing can help companies become more responsive to fluctuations in market demand, particularly when changes are seasonal and predictable.
 Seasonal stock may be stored separately from primary warehouse space as a way to conserve room and allow orders to be processed quicker and more efficiently.

 Cloud Computing and Storage

-Cloud technologies are continuing to transform the warehousing, distribution, and logistics industries.
-With the support of autonomously hosted and updated computer systems, businesses can reduce maintenance responsibilities, labor expenses, and infrastructure costs.
+Cloud technologies are continuing to transform the distribution and logistics industries.
+Automated warehouses can also benefit from the numerous advantages a cloud-based system provides.
+With the support of autonomously hosted and updated computer systems, businesses can reduce maintenance responsibilities, labor expenses and infrastructure costs.
 These savings are felt all the way through the supply chain, even from the point of installation.

 Radio Frequency Identification (RFID) is another technology that’s already being used in warehouses throughout the United States.
 It’s expected to grow in prominence, however, as systems and software become more advanced.
 If you’re not yet aware of it, RFID uses radio waves to transfer data to or between digital tags or labels.

 In simple terms, instead of designing and creating a paper label that has to be torn off and reapplied with every edit, you can attach a digital tag to objects and packages.
 This data is then processed and read with special scanners that just have to be pointed close to it in order to capture it.
-The benefits of RFID integration include substantial increases to stock visibility.
+One of the major benefits of leveraging RFID integration is a substantial increase in stock visibility.